 The claim: According to the brand's marketing materials, "Walden Farms irresistibly sweet, calorie free specialties are prepared with real fruit extracts, concentrated natural flavors, rich cocoa and other natural flavorings, all sweetened with Splenda.
 Save 10,000 calories a month 'The Walden Way.'"

 The truth: These bottles are filled with little more than chemicals and extracts.
 Is it edible?
 Yes, but it's a stretch to call anything from Walden Farms real food.
 "I recommend eating whole food and focusing on portion sizes rather than consuming products filled with hard-to-pronounce ingredients," says Koszyk.
 "A simple rule of thumb is: If you can't pronounce it, don't eat it.
 Instead, stick to the real deal and simply be mindful of the serving sizes."
-Not sure what to stock in your cupboard?
-Check out these 40 Things Healthy Cooks Always Have in Their Kitchen.

 What it is: Fat-free potato chips made with the fat substitute Olestra.